Irelia-ja/outrage_cause_predict/README.md

 ## Data Cleaning and Exploratory Data Analysis ##
 ### Data Cleaning ###
-1. In this project, I extract the columns that we care about, which are **"CLIMATE.CATEGORY", "TOTAL.PRICE", "PC.REALGSP.REL", "PI.UTIL.OFUSA", "MONTH", "TOTAL.CUSTOMERS", "TOTAL.SALES", "CAUSE.CATEGORY", "CAUSE.CATEGORY.DETAIL", "OUTAGE.DURATION", "CUSTOMERS.AFFECTED", "U.S._STATE", "CLIMATE.REGION", "POPULATION", "PC.REALGSP.STATE", "OUTAGE.START.DATE", "OUTAGE.START.TIME", "OUTAGE.RESTORATION.DATE", "OUTAGE.RESTORATION.TIME"**.
+1. In this project, we extract the columns that we care about, which are **"CLIMATE.CATEGORY", "TOTAL.PRICE", "PC.REALGSP.REL", "PI.UTIL.OFUSA", "MONTH", "TOTAL.CUSTOMERS", "TOTAL.SALES", "CAUSE.CATEGORY", "CAUSE.CATEGORY.DETAIL", "OUTAGE.DURATION", "CUSTOMERS.AFFECTED", "U.S._STATE", "CLIMATE.REGION", "POPULATION", "PC.REALGSP.STATE", "OUTAGE.START.DATE", "OUTAGE.START.TIME", "OUTAGE.RESTORATION.DATE", "OUTAGE.RESTORATION.TIME"**.

-2. I combine the **OUTAGE.START.DATE** and **OUTAGE.START.TIME** columns into one Timestamp object in an **OUTAGE.START** column.
-Also, I combine the **OUTAGE.RESTORATION.DATE** and **OUTAGE.RESTORATION.TIME** into **OUTAGE.RESTORATION**.
-At last, I dropped the old columns.
+2. We combine the **OUTAGE.START.DATE** and **OUTAGE.START.TIME** columns into one Timestamp object in an **OUTAGE.START** column.
+Also, we combine the **OUTAGE.RESTORATION.DATE** and **OUTAGE.RESTORATION.TIME** into **OUTAGE.RESTORATION**.
+At last, we dropped the old columns.

-3. I divided **TOTAL.SALES** by **TOTAL.CUSTOMERS** into one column **a_tsalses**, which is the per capita consumption of electricity.
+3. We divided **TOTAL.SALES** by **TOTAL.CUSTOMERS** into one column **a_tsalses**, which is the per capita consumption of electricity.

 4. The **OUTAGE.DURATION** and **CUSTOMERS.AFFECTED** for values of 0 have no practical significance.
-Thus, I replace 0 values in these columns with np.nan.
+Thus, we replace 0 values in these columns with np.nan.

 | CAUSE.CATEGORY | CLIMATE.CATEGORY | a_tsalses | OUTAGE.START | OUTAGE.RESTORATION |
 |:-------------------|:-------------------|------------:|:--------------------|:---------------------|